mikedilger/mosaic-spec/docs/rationale.md

 * We no longer need to trust Certification Authorities, that the DNS to IP address binding is correct.

 Additionally, servers can now present themselves at multiple transport endpoints.
+They can also hop from endpoint to endpoint if they are being actively targetted.

-By having a strong form of identification, clients can maintain reliable reputational information about servers.
+By having a strong form of identification, clients can maintain reliable reputational information about servers even as they move to different endpoints.

 ---